-The Bethel Park School District employs four 10-month, full-time School Police Officers and one School Resource Officer, who is a member of the Bethel Park Police Department.
+The Bethel Park School District employs three 10-month, full-time School Police Officers and one School Resource Officer, who is also a member of the Bethel Park Police Department.

 School Police Officers also assist the District with refining and enhancing its safety procedures.